 Westmill Co-op Board

-Mark Luntley (Chairman)
+Mark Luntley (Chair)

-Isobel Burbidge was voted on the Board of Oxford, Swindon and Gloucester Co-operative in 2005.
+Isobel Burbidge was voted on the Board of Oxford, Swindon and Gloucester Co-operative in 2005 and several times subsequently.
 The Co-operative then merged with West Midlands Co-operative Group to form the Mid Counties Co-operative.
 Isobel has taken an active role in co-operative matters since joining the Board.
 Having studied at the Lancashire College of Agriculture, and also married to a Dairy Herd Manager, Isobel has followed a career in Finance and Administration in small to medium sized enterprises in and around Oxfordshire and Northamptonshire.
 Prior to joining the Mid Counties Co-operative Board, Isobel has been involved in the local community and is a keen supporter of recycling and renewable energy.

 Rod Blunden is a Fellow of the Energy Institute and a Member of the Institution of Civil Engineers.
 He has spent a career in major contractor organisations on energy and related civils projects in senior positions both in the UK and overseas.
 During a period of 14 years with National Wind Power (now npower renewables) he had responsibility for the construction of some 18 wind farms and subsequent involvement in many more projects.
 He now works as an independent renewables consultant specialising in wind energy and related H&S activity.
 He has been a member of the BWEA H&S Steering Group since 1994 and regularly contributes at BWEA conferences and seminars.